techiew/UniversalProxyDLL/README.md

 # Universal Proxy DLL
-A header-only library for proxying DLLs with one function call.
+A header-only library for proxying DLLs with one function call:

 ![One function call pic](https://github.com/techiew/UniversalProxyDLL/blob/master/pictures/one_function_call.png)